Drdou/doujibo.github.io/_pages/includes/intro.md

 - 2025/12 – Present
 Lecturer, School of Engineering, Hangzhou Normal University

+- 2025/10 – Present
+Secretary to the Head of the Department of Environmental Engineering, School of Engineering, Hangzhou Normal University

 - 2024/08 – 2025/12
 Assistant Researcher, School of Engineering, Hangzhou Normal University